live music cover band playing at a functionLIVE MUSIC COVER BANDS

 This site is dedicated to all the live music cover bands and original entertainers and artists out there.
-Please feel free to send me you details and a picture of the band and you can advertise on this site for free.
-Below is a summary of my own feelings about cover bands and also abit of a history of the Undercoverband.
+The aim of this site is to both document the history of cover and original bands in South Africa as well as to give them a platform to advertise on.
+Please feel free to send me your bio, contact details and some pictures of the band and you can advertise on this site for free.

-THREE PIECE COVER BAND
+LIVE COVER BAND

-In the early days we played as a three piece live band (Small talk).
-Guitar, bass and drums.
-This combo is very simple and effective.
+The real strong point was having guitar, bass and drums.
+This kind of combo is very simple and effective for live music.
 The less members in a band the less chance there is of something going wrong.
-Most bands have polatics arive at some time or another.
+Most bands have politics arrive at some time or another.
 It is strange and true that most issues that trouble a band are related to the drummer.
-I dont know why, it is just the way things are.
+I don't know why, it is just the way things are.
 Luckily for our band we had a great drummer with a personality to match.
 A drummer needs to play without speeding up or slowing down.
 If your drummer shows any of these tempo change tendencies, find someone else.
 You will be happier in the long run.
-It is equaly important for a rock and pop cover band to have a drummer that doesnt do too much.
+It is equally important for a rock and pop cover band to have a drummer that doesn't do too much.
 This could result in you trashing your voice trying to sing above the very busy and loud drummer.
 A lead drummer is what I call it.
-Bassists can also suffer from the lead syndrome.
-Very anoying.
-If you wanna be lead guitarist then join a band as a lead guitarist.
+Bassist's can also suffer from the lead syndrome.
+Very annoying.
+If you want to be lead guitarist then join a band as a lead guitarist.

 FINDING A PRACTICE ROOM